MicrosoftDocs/VBA-Docs/api/Excel.PivotCache.SourceDataFile.md

 ## Example

-This example determines if a connection exists for the cache and, if there is a connection, displays the data source file name.
+This example determines if a connection exists for the cache, and if there is a connection, displays the data source file name.
 If no connection exists, the code handles the run-time error and notifies the user.
 This example assumes that a PivotTable exists on the active worksheet.

 ```vb
 Sub CheckSourceConnection()